theolivenbaum/resin/README.md

 [![NuGet Version](https://img.shields.io/badge/nuget-v0.9.0.0-orange.svg)](https://www.nuget.org/packages/ResinDB/)

+ResinDB is a cross-platform document database and search engine with query language, API and CLI.
+It is unique with regards to its read/write performance and its feature set:

 Feature | ResinDB | Lucene | SQL Server LocalDB | LevelDB | RocksDB
 --- | --- | --- | --- | --- | ---
 Runs in-process | &#9989; | &#9989; | &#9989; | &#9989; | &#9989;